- About the GALAX RTX 2080 EX 1-Click OC Graphics card...

 The utility can always be updated and GALAX doesn’t need to look very far.
 RivaTuner skinned Afterburner is one good example.
 It just needs a better interface design.

 But it is best if GALAX adds the built-in vBIOS search and flash utility with the ability to store OC profiles in the system.
-As an added bonus, it can always the option to save its monitoring data in a log file, much like how GPU-Z does.
+As a bonus, it can always the option to save its monitoring data in a log file, much like how GPU-Z does.

 This graphics card is not available through Amazon India, US and UK.
 It is available via well-known retailers and therefore I’ll pick Prime ABGB’s listing.